GaryZhous/GaryZhous/README.md

 ![](https://komarev.com/ghpvc/?username=GaryZhous&color=green)

 I'm a computer engineering student at University of Toronto!
 As a big fan of science I have a vast range of interests and coding is one of them!
-Mainly coding in Java and C/C++, I am learning more and exploring more 🤖
+Mainly coding in Java and C/C++, I am exploring more and learning more🤖
 ### Current status✍️

 - IEEE & ACM student member